 Al-Akrad Front rebels.
 Photo: ARA News

-- U.S.-led coalition launches 22 new strikes against ISIS
+- U.S.-led coalition destroys new tactical units of ISIS

 Aleppo, Syria – Rebels of al-Akrad Front brigade claimed control on Monday over Tel Sha’eer village in the countryside of Aleppo, north of Syria, after clashes with al-Qaeda splinter group of the Islamic State in Iraq and the Levant (ISIL).